zimingg/bandwidth/README.md

 * MyTest.py

-  * Include unit test for this program.
+  1. Include unit test for this program.
 Details below.
+  2. Run all the tests.

 * BandwidthMeasureCli.py